cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Under these conditions, applying this construction should never yield worse security guarantees than not applying it assuming that applying the PRF does not reduce entropy.
-We believe there is always merit in analysing protocols specifically.
+We believe there is always merit in analyzing protocols specifically.
 However, this construction is generic so the analyses of many protocols will still hold even if this proposed construction is incorporated.